 That Famous Hospitality Again

-There are five English words that come from a common root: the Latin noun hospes.
+There are four English words which come from a common root: the Latin noun hospes.
 Those words, called doublets because they are derived from the same source but have different meanings, are:

 Hospes originally meant “a guest or visitor” and “one who provides lodging or entertainment for a guest or visitor.”
 The word host meaning “one who entertains guests” is also related.